roobert/dms-ruby/README.md

 ## About

-This is *push based* dead mans switch for prometheus and alertmanager - PoC
+A *push based* dead mans switch for prometheus and alertmanager - PoC

 ## Install